xtianus/yadaframework/YadaDocs/src/internationalization.rst

   	<locale>ru</locale>
   </i18n>

 Note the use of the "default" attribute.
-This is **not** the locale that will be set when there is no appropriate value in the request (you'd get a 404 HTTP error).
-This is actually the language to use for strings retrieved from the database (see later).
+This is **not** the locale that will be set when there is not a valid value in the request (you'd get a 404 HTTP error).
+This is actually the language to use for strings retrieved from the database (see :ref:`internationalization:Database fields` below).

-.. todo:: link to the database section

 Other than just the language, you can use a full locale code though this is rarely needed: